Alberto Comazzi

-Alberto Comazzi (born 16 April 1979) is an Italian footballer who is currently suspended by Italian Football Federation.
+Alberto Comazzi (born 16 April 1979) is an Italian former footballer who played as a defender.

-He last played for Swindon Town in the Football League Two as a defender.

 Career

 Italy

 He developed in the youth team of Milan, his Serie A debut in the Rossoneri shirt was when he was 18 was on 1 June 1997 in the defeat (1–0) for the Rossoneri at the San Siro against Cagliari.

 In the 1998–99 season, he was loaned to Como in Serie C1.
 After some initial difficulties, he became more successful there and so did the rest of the team, they chased leaders Alzano virescit.
 After finishing second, the Larians were eliminated during the playoff semifinals against Pistoia.
 The following season finished with Lariana in tenth place.

 In 2000–01 he went to Monza in Serie B, at that time there were frequent changes of coach.
 He was then bought by Lazio, although failed to make an appearance in Serie A.

 He was then transferred to Verona, with whom he was a regular starter with.
 He spent five seasons with them in Serie B, the last of which in 2006–07, was when the La Scala were relegated to Serie C1.
 He then stayed in Verona in the season after competing in 25 games (with a goal scored).

 In July 2008 he moved on loan to Ancona.

 He signed an annual contract with Spezia, newly promoted to Lega Pro Prima Divisione on 8 July 2010.